burlesona/httppromise/Readme.md

 HTTP Promise is distributed under the MIT License.
 Copyright (c) 2014 Andrew Burleson.

-PS, if you do something neat with it, I'd love to know :)
+PS, if you do something neat with it, I'd love to know. :)

+## Changelog

+*Version 1.0 (May 11, 2015)*
+- Start Versioning
+- Change error response to deliver consistent two argument return rather than a single object payload.

+*Version 0.x Part 2*
+- Add FormData request type

+*Version 0.x* (August 2014 - Feb 2014)
+- Write this
+- Test it
+- Use it in production
+- Love it
+- High-fives all around